A degree in natural resource ecology and management will give you an education in

 Forest resource manager

-awarded by the college and its departments annually
+awarded by the Ferguson College of Agriculture and its departments annually

 Senior capstone course